 A Career Map is available on the CDHO website to assist internationally trained applicants understand the requirements that must be met.
-The file is currently being updated for posting on April 1, 2013.

 The College of Dental Hygienists of Ontario (CDHO) is available to answer inquiries Monday to Friday (business days), 8:30 am to 4:30 pm EST by phone, fax, mail, e-mail, or in person.
 Information on Registration can be also accessed 24 hours a day, 7 days a week on the CDHO website at www.cdho.org.